Spain Tour in

 still pleasant.
 (Nevertheless almost thirty degrees) If you speak no Spanish a

-dictionary is important.
 The main roads are very well.
-I ‘ve seen too many people, who don’t
+I ‘ve seen to many people, who don’t

 keep much distance.